Amherst Antiques specialise in 18th- to 20th-century Tunbridge Ware, a marquetry technique developed in the Tonbridge & Tunbridge Wells area of Kent.

 She operated initially from her own shop at Sevenoaks in Kent, where she became known for her quality 19th-century ceramics & Tunbridge Ware.

 It was during this time that, together with her husband Ivor, she also exhibited at many of the major antiques fairs such as those at Olympia and the NEC.

-In 2007 Dianne & Ivor were invited to join Lennox Cato at his new venture, The Edenbridge Galleries, where they actively promote their Tunbridge Ware, welcoming collectors both from the local area and from further a-field.
+Between 2007 and 2020 Dianne was based at The Edenbridge Galleries, where she actively promoted Tunbridge Ware, welcoming collectors both from the local area and further a-field.

 Dianne now operates via the internet, using the BADA website and a monthly newsletter to keep in contact with collectors and to inform them of any forthcoming events.
 To receive Dianne’s newsletter please contact her by email.